changedit04/VPNBlock/README.md

 # VPNBlock

-A service which allows you to block ads with a VPN (VPN is hosted by VPNBook, I hold no responsibility for it.
+## A service which allows you to block ads with a VPN (VPN is hosted by VPNBook, I hold no responsibility for it)